tristanwietsma/metastore/README.md

         fmt.Println(<-recv)
     }

-Currently, each subscription requires a unique channel.
+As it stands, each subscription requires a unique channel for the receiver to know which key an update is associated with.
+This can introduce some overhead, but the alternative would be sending the key as well and parsing...
+I don't like parsing.
+Besides, if you really want to conserve resources, you can add an identifier to the value and do it yourself.

-To unsubscribe, close the channel.
+To unsubscribe, you can close the channel.
 Store will drop the channel from the subscriber list.
+If you want finer control (suppose you have multiple subscriptions on the same channel), then I've exposed the unsubscribe command:

+    s.Unsubscribe(key, recv)

 Check out this many-to-many pub/sub pattern: